-In the 2019/20 season, Vuvu will return to Glyndebourne as Gilda in a new production of Rigoletto; she will make her debut for Oper Köln as Corinna Il viaggio a Reims conducted by Riccardo Frizza; she will sing Astarte Der Schmied von Gent (Schreker) in a new production for the Vlaamse Oper and she will return to the Bayerische Staatsoper as a Blumenmädchen Parsifal.
-On the concert platform she will make her debut with the Deutsches Symphonie-Orchester at the Philharmonie, Berlin with Robin Ticciati and she will return to the Bergen Philharmonic Orchestra.
+In the 2019/20 season, Vuvu returned to Glyndebourne as Gilda in a new production of Rigoletto; she will made her debut for Oper Köln as Corinna Il viaggio a Reims conducted by Riccardo Frizza; and sang Astarte Der Schmied von Gent (Schreker) in a new production for the Vlaamse Oper and on the concert platform she made her debut with the Deutsches Symphonie-Orchester at the Philharmonie, Berlin with Robin Ticciati.

 Biography not for publication, for an up to date version please contact Oliver Clarke.